easystats/bayestestR/paper/paper.md

 ### Probability of Direction (*pd*)

 [`p_direction()`](https://easystats.github.io/bayestestR/reference/p_direction.html) computes the **Probability of Direction** (*pd*, also known as the Maximum Probability of Effect - *MPE*).
 This index of effect existence varies between 50% and 100% and can be interpreted as the probability that a parameter (described by its posterior distribution) is strictly positive or negative (whichever is the most probable).
-It is mathematically defined as the proportion of the posterior distribution that is of the median's sign (see figure 3, panel B).
+It is mathematically defined as the proportion of the posterior distribution that is of the median's sign (see **Figure 3**, panel B).

 ``` r
 p_direction(distribution_normal(100, 0.4, 0.2))